OP-TEE/optee_docs/building/trusted_applications.rst

         ├── sub.mk                    srcs-y += hello_world_ta.c
         ├── include
-        │   └── hello_world_ta.h      Header exported to non-secure: TA commands API ├── hello_world_ta.c          Implementaion of TA entry points └── user_ta_header_defines.h  TA_UUID, TA_FLAGS, TA_DATA/STACK_SIZE, ...
+        │   └── hello_world_ta.h      Header exported to non-secure: TA commands API ├── hello_world_ta.c          Implementation of TA entry points └── user_ta_header_defines.h  TA_UUID, TA_FLAGS, TA_DATA/STACK_SIZE, ...

 TA Makefile Basics
 ******************
 Required variables
 ==================
-The main TA-devkit make file is located in in :ref:`optee_os` at ``ta/mk/ta_dev_kit.mk``.
+The main TA-devkit make file is located in :ref:`optee_os` at ``ta/mk/ta_dev_kit.mk``.
 The make file supports make targets such as ``all`` and ``clean`` to build a TA or a library and clean the built objects.

 The make file expects a couple of configuration variables:

 TA_DEV_KIT_DIR
     Base directory of the TA-devkit.
-Used the TA-devkit itself to locate its tools.
+Used by the TA-devkit itself to locate its tools.

 BINARY and LIBNAME
     These are exclusive, meaning that you cannot use both at the same time.
 If